DmitriyGovosyants/goit-markup-hw-08/README.md

 Do, or do not.
 There is no "try"

-Everything I’ve learned in two months web design and programming
+Everything I’ve learned in web design and programming in two months.

 Main additions